 When you run a small business, either as a sole trader, partnership or limited company, there will always be a number of HMRC forms you will need to be aware of.
-Although your accountant will typically take care of many of your form-filling duties, we have summarised what the most common forms are used for in this article.
+Although your accountant will typically take care of many of your form-filling duties, we have summarised what the most common forms are used for in this concise guide.

 For in-depth details, visit the HMRC site, and always check with your accountant first, if you are unsure about the information you are required to submit.

-This form, which will be familiar to most, is issued to employees when they leave a job.
+This form, which will be familiar to most of our readers, is issued to employees when they leave a job.
 It shows how much income tax, and National Insurance Contributions have been deducted from the individual’s gross salary during the current tax year.
-When an employee starts a new job, they should provide the new employer with Parts 2 & 3 of the form and retain Part 1.
+Your old employer must give you a P45.

 If the tax code of one of your employees changes at any time during the tax year, HMRC will send you this form (as the employer).